barryclark/jekyll-now/_posts/2018-01-09-Lets-Go-Deeper-In-CNN.md

     The single most important difference is that Pytorch uses automatic differentiation while TensorFlow uses static computational graph (SCG).
 That means, in TensorFlow, you first define everything before you run the data through the graph.
 The pros of SCG are that it's much easier to optimize.
 You can do tricks on a much lower level like preallocating resources and precompiling models.
 The cons are pretty obvious too: You practically can't debug.
 It's extremely cumbersome to debug in an SCG setting as the data is not there yet and you have no idea what could go wrong at runtime.

     Pytorch on the other hand, lets you debug like a breeze.
 Even if you don't use an IDE or debugger, simply printing out the stack would probably help you catch any tiny bug you have written.
-Autograd is another mechanism that separate Pytorch and TensorFlow.
+Autograd is another mechanism that separates Pytorch and TensorFlow.
 Autograd is a define-by-run framework that's used as the core of Pytorch differentiation logics.
 The backprop steps are defined by how the code is run, which means that every single iteration can be different, and you can change the model mid training.

     I may sound biased on this topic as a short answer won't be able to cover all the pros and cons that these two frameworks have.
 I'd recommend an ML learner to use Pytorch simply because how easy it is to set up and get started.
 It's also much easier to test out new models in Pytorch.
 TensorFlow is a production-ready framework that provides important features like distributed training and mobile device support.
 If you are not a learner, you may want to dig deeper and decides which to go for based on your use cases.